Elia Wallgrén

-Archbishop Elia (Secular name: Matti Veli Juhani Wallgrén) (b.
-8 December 1961) is the current archbishop of the Orthodox Church of Finland since 1 December 2024.
+Archbishop Elia (secular name: Elia Wallgrén; formerly Matti Veli Juhani Wallgrén; born 8 December 1961, Kajaani, Finland) is the current archbishop of the Orthodox Church of Finland since 1 December 2024.
 His cathedral is the Uspenski Cathedral in Helsinki.
 Previously, he served as the Metropolitan of Oulu and was consecrated on 11 January 2015.

 Background

-Matti Wallgrén's mother was Orthodox.
-His father only joined the Eastern Orthodox Church in his old age.
+Wallgrén’s both parents were Karelians, his father was from Kivennapa and his mother from Sortavala.
+In the Continuation War his father served as in armed reconnaissance behind enemy lines from the age of 17.
+His mother was Orthodox, and his father joined the Eastern Orthodox Church in his old age.

 Studies

 Wallgrén matriculated in the town of Kajaani.
 After this he studied at Stockholm University, his subjects being Swedish and Czech languages and phonetics.
 He also studied pedagogy and became a teacher for a comprehensive school in Stockholm.
 He lived in Sweden for eight years.
-He also lived in the Czech Republic for two years, working as a guide.Wallgrén joined the Orthodox church in Helsinki in 1994.
+He also lived in the Czech Republic for two years, working as a guide.

+Wallgrén joined the Orthodox church in Espoo in 1994.
+“There was no other alternative.”
+For him, the Lutheran church did not feel like a spiritual home, and he had not even gone to confirmation school.

 In 1996, he started his studies in theology in University of Joensuu, where he studied for five years.
 He also sang in the church choir and acted as reader in services.

 In 2001 he transferred to the Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York.
 He completed the degree of Master of Divinity there.